(Ir)rationality in AI: State of the Art, Research Challenges and Open Questions: Abstract

 \section{Abstract}

-The concept of rationality is central to the field of artificial intelligence.
-Whether we are seeking to simulate human reasoning, or the goal is to achieve bounded optimality, we generally aim to make artificial agents as rational as possible.
+{The concept of rationality is central to the field of artificial intelligence (AI).
+Whether we are seeking to simulate human reasoning, or trying to achieve bounded optimality, our goal is generally to make artificial agents as rational as possible.
 Despite the centrality of the concept within AI, there is no unified definition of what constitutes a rational agent.
-This article provides a survey of rationality and irrationality in artificial intelligence, and sets out the open questions in this area.
-The understanding of rationality in other fields has influenced its conception within artificial intelligence, in particular work in economics, philosophy and psychology.
-Focusing on the behaviour of artificial agents, we consider irrational behaviours that can prove to be optimal in certain scenarios.
+This article provides a survey of rationality and irrationality in AI, and sets out the open questions in this area.
+We consider how the understanding of rationality in other fields has influenced its conception within AI, in particular work in economics, philosophy and psychology.
+Focusing on the behaviour of artificial agents, we examine irrational behaviours that can prove to be optimal in certain scenarios.
 Some methods have been developed to deal with irrational agents, both in terms of identification and interaction, however work in this area remains limited.
 Methods that have up to now been developed for other purposes, namely adversarial scenarios, may be adapted to suit interactions with artificial agents.
-We further discuss the interplay between human and artificial agents, and the role that rationality plays within this interaction; many questions remain in this area, relating to potentially irrational behaviour of both humans and artificial agents.
+We further discuss the interplay between human and artificial agents, and the role that rationality plays within this interaction; many questions remain in this area, relating to potentially irrational behaviour of both humans and artificial agents. }